kubic-project/microos-o-o/blog/_posts/2024-09-03-quickstart-fde-yast2.md

 This is a quick start guide for Full Disk Encryption with TPM or FIDO2 and YaST2 on openSUSE MicroOS.
-It focuses on the few steps to install openSUSE MicroOS with YaST2 and using Full Disk Encryption secured by a TPM2 chip and [measured boot](https://en.opensuse.org/Portal:MicroOS/RemoteAttestation#Measured_boot).
+It focuses on the few steps to install openSUSE MicroOS with YaST2 and using Full Disk Encryption secured by a TPM2 chip and [measured boot](https://en.opensuse.org/Portal:MicroOS/RemoteAttestation#Measured_boot) or a FIDO2 key.

 ## Hardware Requirement:
 - UEFI Firmware